f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

         }
     }

-If you need to delete thwe AOM configuration via API, use the following API call.
+If you need to delete the AOM configuration via API, use the following API call.

 .. code-block:: bash